sarthou/Neural-Network/README.md

 ### Configure the debug

-Three level of debug are available.
+Three levels of debug are available.
 * Level 0 : No debugging.
 Just print the errors.
 * Level 1 : For each epoch of training, the training error is printed.
 * Level 2 : The training error will be saved in a text file at each epoch.